-decided that he would like to see what the village of Maidstone, Ontario, was like.
+Mr. Rupert J. Armitage, who hails from Maidstone, England, decided that he would like to see what the village of Maidstone, Ontario, was like.
 Being connected with a candy concern, he brought lots of taffy made in his home town for the children in the village of Maidstone Saturday afternoon.
 At top a group or he children are shown having a sweet time.
 Members of the to greet Mr. Armitage at the Roman Catholic Church rectory in Maidstone.
-Left to right in bottom picture are: Mr. C. A. Keeley, county clerk; Deputy Reeve Ed Dumouchelle, Sandwich' South; Mrs. Thomas Carter, whose home town was Maidstone, England; Mr. village of Maidstone Saturday afternoon.
+Left to right in bottom picture are: Mr. C. A. Keeley, county clerk; Deputy Reeve Ed Dumouchelle, Sandwich South; Mrs. Thomas Carter, whose home town was Maidstone, England; Mr. village of Maidstone Saturday afternoon.
 At top a group or children are shown having a sweet time.
-Members of the stone and Sandwich South Township councils were on hand Sandwich Sandwich South Township councils were on hand Sandwich Sandwich Sandwich Sandwich Sandwich Sandwich Sandwich Sandwich S
+Members of the distance and Sandwich South Township councils were on hand Maidstone.
+Star South Essex Bureau photos.)